sustainability-lab/polire/README.md

 ```

-The word "interpolation" has Latin origin and is composed of two words - Inter meaning between and Polire meaning to polish.
+The word "interpolation" has a Latin origin and is composed of two words - Inter, meaning between, and Polire, meaning to polish.

 This repository is a collection of several spatial interpolation algorithms.

 ## Examples

-To checkout a practical example of how to use this library, please refer to [the documentation](https://sustainability-lab.github.io/polire/).
+Please refer to [the documentation](https://sustainability-lab.github.io/polire/) to check out practical examples on real datasets.

 ### Minimal example of interpolation
 ```python
 import numpy as np